GuifiBaix/python-yamlns/README.md

     - YAML dates are maped to an extension of `datetime.date` which provides output formats as attributes which are convenient to call in `format` templates.
 - Tools to `format` templates with complex namespace structures.
-    - Given the attribute like access, `format` templates result cleaner.
+    - Given the attribute like access, `format` templates result cleaner with multilevel dicts.
     - API to fill a `format` template like file with a YAML file.
     - API to extract an empty YAML scheletton given a template with substitutions.
     - Command line tool to make those two functions